 Please notify a Housing & Residence Life staff member if there is any problem with insects or rodents in a room or suite.
 Residents do not have to be present, but make sure an accurate description of the problem is given.
 All non-perishable food should be stored in airtight containers and be well wrapped.
 No food is to be placed on window sills.
 Food must be properly stored or discarded during vacations.
 If pest control is contacted for an issue that a student is responsible for, all costs may be passed on to that student or all students within the suite.

 On campus, residents have access to numerous clubs and outdoor activities, the fitness center, gymnasium, intramurals program and campus trails for walking, jogging or cross-country skiing.
 For additional information, visit Jefferson’s online events calendar or call the Athletics office at 315-786-2232 or Student Activities Center at 315-786-2431.
 Off campus, the Watertown, Thousand Islands region and nearby Adirondack Park provides ample opportunity for activity year round.

-If any Faculty Student Association property in a room/suite needs repair, residents must visit the Office of Housing & Residence Life web page at www.sunyjefferson.edu/reslife to submit a work order online.
+If any Faculty Student Association, Inc. property in a room/suite needs repair, residents must visit the JCC Portal to submit a work order online.
 Residents failing to report maintenance problems could be held responsible for any resulting damages.
 All repairs must be done by authorized college personnel only.
 Any unauthorized repairs may result in judicial action.
-If the request has not been completed within five (5) working days, or if you are unable to log into the website, please notify a Resident Director.
+If the request has not been completed within five (5) working days, or if you are unable to log into the website, or access the portal, please notify the Office of Housing & Residence Life at 315-755-0411 or your Resident Assistant.
 For all after-hours maintenance-related emergencies, contact Campus Safety and Security at 2222 or 315-786-2222.
 All maintenance requests will be addressed as soon as possible; higher priority is given to more severe repairs.